cjmpmd/py_webapp_scraping/README.md

 - Chrome versioning and the chrome driver compatibility may vary, you might be required to downgrade your browser

 #### Disclaimer:
-This project was developed with the sole purpose to continue learning python, API integration and to streamline repetitive tasks.
+This project was developed with the sole purpose to continue learning python, web and API development and to streamline repetitive tasks.

-Although are a lot of improvements and optimazion refactoring that can be done, this project is archived and no longer in use.
+Although there are a lot of improvements and optimazion refactoring that can be done, this project is archived and no longer in use.